- “It’s discouraging to think

-I have gotten engaged in talking about horse slaughter because the pro-slaughter parties so often dismiss anti-slaughter activists as refusing to face the facts when it turns out that the pro-slaughter folks have felt quite free to twist the facts to suit their purposes.
+I got engaged in talking about horse slaughter because while anti-slaughter activists are portrayed as ignorant, irrational, sentimentalists that refuse to face facts, it turns out that it is actually the pro-slaughter advocates who have felt quite free to twist the facts to suit their purposes.
 Read the following link to find out how the AP responded when a reporter that has been published in Forbes Magazine, Newsweek, and the Huffington Post asked them to correct the misinformation they are spreading:

-So here are a few facts relevant to horse slaughter, and while you read them keep in mind that the accounting firm that the Government Accounting Office (GAO) hired to do its study also works for the American Quarter Horse Association (AQHA).
-That is a clear conflict of interest.
+So here are a few facts relevant to horse slaughter, and while you read them keep in mind that the accounting firm that the Government Accounting Office (GAO) hired to do its study also works for the pro-slaughter American Quarter Horse Association (AQHA).
+Since 70% of the horses sent to slaughter are registered with the AQHA, that is a clear conflict of interest.

 - The study runs from 2005-2009